redbear/Duo/docs/python_programming_reference_manual.md

 #### `Pin.digitalWrite(pin, value)`

 Sets the digital logic level of the pin.
-The `value` can be anything that converts to a boolean.
+The `value` can be`Pin.HIGH` or `Pin.LOW` or anything that converts to a boolean.
 If it converts to `True`, the pin is set high, otherwise it is set low.

 For example: